riak/riak.github.io/versioned_docs/version-2.0.8/developing/usage/mapreduce.md

   the results from the map step into a single output.
 The reduce phase is optional.

-Riak MapReduce queries have two components:
+Riak KV MapReduce queries have two components:

 * A list of inputs
 * A list of phases

-The elements of the input list are object locations as specified by [bucket type](../../developing/usage/bucket-types.md), bucket, and key.
+The elements of the input list are object locations as specified by [bucket type][usage types], bucket, and key.
 The elements of the phases list are chunks of information related to a map, a reduce, or a link function.

-A MapReduce query begins when a client makes the request to Riak.
-The node that the client contacts to make the request becomes the **coordinating node** responsible for the MapReduce job.
+A MapReduce query begins when a client makes the request to Riak KV.
+The node that the client contacts to make the request becomes the *coordinating node* responsible for the MapReduce job.
 As described above, each job consists of a list of phases, where each phase is either a map or a reduce phase.
-The coordinating node uses the list of phases to route the object keys and the function that will operate over the objects stored in those keys and instruct the proper [vnode](../../learn/glossary.md#vnode) to run that function over the right objects.
+The coordinating node uses the list of phases to route the object keys and the function that will operate over the objects stored in those keys and instruct the proper [vnode][glossary vnode] to run that function over the right objects.

 After running the map function, the results are sent back to the